Diagnosis

 - Eyeglasses.
 This is a simple, safe way to sharpen vision caused by farsightedness.
 The variety of eyeglass lenses is wide and includes single vision, bifocals, trifocals and progressive multifocals.

 - Contact lenses.
 These lenses are worn right on your eyes.
-They are available in a variety of materials and designs, including soft and rigid, gas permeable in combination with spherical, toric, multifocal and monovision designs.
+They are available in a variety of materials and designs, including soft and rigid, gas permeable in combination with spherical, toric, multifocal, and monovision designs.
 Ask your eye doctor about the pros and cons of contact lenses and what might be best for you.

 Refractive surgery

-Although most refractive surgical procedures are used to treat nearsightedness, they can also be used for mild to moderate farsightedness.
+Although most refractive surgical procedures are used to treat nearsightedness, they also can be used for mild to moderate farsightedness.
 These surgical treatments correct farsightedness by reshaping the curvature of your cornea.
 Refractive surgery methods include:

 Lifestyle and home remedies